jrdegbe/thamesthrive-api/docs/configuration/elasticsearch/connecting_elasticsearch_cluster.md

 ## Connecting to elastic cluster

 To connect to elastic cluster you must provide location to all cluster nodes.
-To configure Tracardi connection to elastic change ELASTIC_HOST in docker-standalone.yaml file.
+To configure ThamesThrive connection to elastic change ELASTIC_HOST in docker-standalone.yaml file.

 ```yaml